 Going with the flow increases levels of self-actualization and satisfaction

-A person who can achieve and maintain a state of flow will reach self-actualization and live their life full of acceptance.
+A person who can achieve and maintain a flow state will reach self-actualization and live their life full of acceptance.

-He defines these experiences as, “Feelings of limitless horizons opening up to the vision, the feeling of being simultaneously more powerful and also more helpless than one ever was before, the feeling of ecstasy and wonder and awe, the loss of placement in time and space with, finally, the conviction that something extremely important and valuable had happened, so that the subject was to some extent transformed and strengthened even in his daily life by such experiences.”
+He defines these experiences as “Feelings of limitless horizons opening up to the vision, the feeling of being simultaneously more powerful and also more helpless than one ever was before, the feeling of ecstasy and wonder and awe, the loss of placement in time and space with, finally, the conviction that something extremely important and valuable had happened, so that the subject was to some extent transformed and strengthened even in his daily life by such experiences.”

 I think back to when I got my first big writing client, and it felt like one of the happiest days of my entire life.

 Going with the flow and developing a writing career led to me leaving behind a job that didn’t satisfy me.

-That doesn’t mean that I don’t have a bad day, or that there aren’t challenges, but those challenges give me something to overcome and end up making me even happier.
+That doesn’t mean that I don’t have a bad day or that there aren’t challenges, but those challenges give me something to overcome and end up making me even happier.